-Total fund amount requested in an application should allow for all possible expenses and contingencies related to a project, such as publicity expenses (e.g., publication of notices, advertisements, posters, etc.).
+Total fund amount requested in an proposal should allow for all possible expenses and contingencies related to a project, such as publicity expenses (e.g., publication of notices, advertisements, posters, etc.).

-7.3.4 Step 4 - CPC Public Hearing /Feedback to Draft Applications
+7.3.4 Step 4 - CPC Public Hearing /Feedback to Draft Proposals

-The CPC will review and provide oral and written feedback to Applicants who submitted draft applications for Step 3, at a public hearing scheduled and announced in advance by the CPC.
-The purpose of the hearing is to provide objective opinions, insight, and feedback to the applicant to assist them in refining their specific application as needed for a final application.
+The CPC will review and provide oral and written feedback to Applicants who submitted a draft/initial CPA PAP for Step 3, at a public hearing scheduled and announced in advance by the CPC.
+The purpose of the hearing is to provide objective opinions, insight, and feedback to the applicant to assist them in refining their specific proposal as needed for a final proposal.
 This is the legislatively required public hearing.

-7.3.5 Step 5 - Submit Final Application by Deadline
+7.3.5 Step 5 - Submit Final Project Application Proposal by Deadline

-Applicants submit final revised (if needed) applications to the CPC.
-These applications can be delivered via mail or in person to the CPC Administrator at Town Hall (care of Groton CPC).
-All applications need to be received by the posted Final Application deadline to be considered for final review by the CPC.
-No revisions to applications will be accepted by the Groton CPC after this date.
+Applicants submit final revised CPA PAP (if needed) to the CPC.
+The applications can be delivered via mail or in person to the CPC Administrator at Town Hall (care of Groton CPC).
+All proposals need to be received by the posted Final CPA PAP deadline to be considered for final review by the CPC.
+No revisions to proposals will be accepted by the Groton CPC after the deadline.